kubeflow/community/wgs/wg-governance-requirements.md

 ## Checklist

-Following is the checklist of items that should be considered as part of defining governance for any subarea of the Kubernetes project.
+Following is the checklist of items that should be considered as part of defining governance for any subarea of the Kubeflow project.

 ### Roles